 All requirements for loans must be completed and confirmed by the Financial Aid Office before the first day of classes each term.
 If you are unable to meet these deadlines, you may enroll in the payment plan or make a personal or credit card payment until your financial aid process has been completed and confirmed.

-5. How can I access my Student Account?
+5. How will I access my Student Account?

 6. Does William & Mary have a tuition payment plan?

 William & Mary has a Tuition Payment Plan that divides fall and spring semester tuition into monthly payments.
 We do not offer a payment plan during the summer terms.